YiLi-2020/222/content/publication/ff peptide.md

 # Summary.
 An optional shortened abstract.
 summary: Aromatic interactions are commonly involved in the assembly of naturally occurring building blocks, and these interactions can be replicated in an artificial setting to produce functional materials.
 Here we describe a colorimetric biosensor using co-assembly experiments with plasmonic gold and surfactant-like peptides (SLPs) spanning a wide range of aromatic residues, polar stretches, and interfacial affinities.
-The SLPs programmed in DDD−(ZZ)x−FFPC self-assemble into higher-order structures in response to a protease and subsequently modulate the colloidal dispersity of gold leading to a colorimetric readout.
-Results show the strong aggregation propensity of the FFPC tail without polar DDD head.
-The SLPs were specific to the target protease, i.e., Mpro, a biomarker for SARS-CoV-2.
-This system is a simple and visual tool that senses Mpro in phosphate buffer, exhaled breath condensate, and saliva with detection limits of 15.7, 20.8, and 26.1 nM, respectively.
-These results may have value in designing other protease testing methods.

 tags:
 - Source Themes